-Our study is guided by the following science questions:
+The ultimate aim of our study is to better understand hydrological patterns across the European continent guided by the following science questions:

-- 1. To what extent can physiography explain similarities in flow signatures across Europe? - 2.
+- 25 1.
+To what extent can physiography explain similarities in flow signatures across Europe? - 2.
 What spatial pattern can be derived from combining similarity in flow signatures and physiography across the European continent? - 3.
 Which flow generating processes can be attributed to regions with similar flow signatures?